9 November 2021

 - Bring a notepad and pen to take notes.
 This makes you appear informed and organised, and it keeps your arms and hands from revealing nervous gestures.

-- Sip water as you ask questions about the car’s history, this gives you the chance to think about and analyze what’s being said before you respond.
+- Sip water as you ask questions about the car’s history, this gives you the chance to think about and analyse what’s being said before you respond.

 - Always be prepared to walk away to clarify your thinking.
 Remember, there’s always another deal.
 And that car will likely still be there tomorrow.